arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 That's why we've created two dedicated message handlers for Azure Service Bus which allow you to interact closely with the message itself so that you can influence the message processing.

-- `AzureServiceBusMessageHandler<>`: is an `IMessageHandler` implementation which provides the specific Azure Service Bus message operations
+`AzureServiceBusMessageHandler<>` is an `IMessageHandler` implementation which provides the specific Azure Service Bus message operations.
-- `AzureServiceBusFallbackMessageHandler`: is an `IServiceBusFallbackMessageHandler` implementation which provides the specific Azure Service Bus message operations

-### Regular message handling

 Here is an example of how a normal `IMessageHandler` implementation is created for Azure Service Bus.
 The `IAzureServiceBusMessageHanlder<>` is used here as shortcut, which in fact implemnets the `IMessageHandler<>`.